 Come and visit Dunster Village...

-Dunster Village is a medieval market town which sits on the north-eastern fringes of Exmoor National Park, near Minehead and is overlooked by the stunning Dunster Castle.
+Dunster is a medieval market Village which sits on the north-eastern fringes of Exmoor National Park, near Minehead and is overlooked by the stunning Dunster Castle.

-The castle which has been transformed by the Luttrell family into a Victorian country house and who have held the manor for over 600 years was originally a Norman fortress.
+Dunster Castle which has been transformed by the Luttrell family into a Victorian country house and who have held the manor for over 600 years was originally a Norman fortress.
 The Castle is now managed by The National Trust.

 The village is quintessentially British and packed with charm, with a wealth of history and features such attractions and landmarks as Packhorse Bridge, a working water mill and the remains of a Benedictine Priory.